digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 Information on the available storage space and number of letters can be found at www.digipost.no.

-If the User makes use of payable services in Digipost, payment must be made using a debit card or credit card, including MasterCard and Visa, through a secure payment service from a trusted third party.
+If the User makes use of payable services in Digipost, payment must be made through a secure payment service from a trusted third party.
 The user must enter the required card information.
 This information will be stored by a trusted third party in order to facilitate future payments.